KC-X: Restarted competition

 On 1 July 2010, a surprise third bidder, consisting of the team of US Aerospace and the Ukrainian manufacturer Antonov announced its intention to bid in the competition.
 The two firms announced that they would be interested in supplying up to three types of aircraft to the United States Air Force.
-The types reportedly being offered are the four-engined An-124 and a twin-engined variant of the aircraft, the An-122.
-The third aircraft to be offered is known as the An-112.
+The types reportedly being offered were the four-engined An-124 and a twin-engined variant of the aircraft, the An-122.
+The third aircraft to be offered was known as the An-112.
 The An-112 tanker is a version of the Antonov An-70, except with two jet engines.
 This tanker was proposed in the team's bid.

 By 9 July 2010 bids from Boeing, EADS and US Aerospace/Antonov were submitted to the Air Force.
-However, the Air Force rejected the US Aerospace bid for allegedly arriving 5 minutes after the deadline, which US Aerospace disputes.
+However, the Air Force rejected the US Aerospace bid for allegedly arriving five minutes after the deadline, which US Aerospace disputed.
 US Aerospace filed separate protests with the U.S. Government Accountability Office (GAO) on 2 August and 1 September.
 The U.S. Air Force proceeded with source selection while GAO investigated.
 The GAO dismissed U.S. Aerospace's protest on 6 October.

 In November 2010, the USAF mistakenly sent technical reviews of the other side's bids to each of the two remaining teams.
 At this time contract selection was postponed from late December 2010 until early 2011.

 Boeing and EADS submitted their final bids on 10 February 2011.
 On 24 February 2011, Boeing's KC-767 proposal was selected as the winning offer.
 The tanker will be designated the KC-46A.
 EADS North America chairman Ralph Crosby declined to protest the award saying that Boeing's bid was "very, very, very aggressive" and carried a high risk of losing money for the company.
 Loren B. Thompson of the Lexington Institute agreed that Boeing's bid was very aggressive due to the Air Force's fixed-price contract strategy.